curioustechizen/covid19india-flutter/README.md

 If you would like to contribute, please first discuss with me (either as comments on existing issues, or by opening a new issue).

+Take a look at [`docs`](docs/) folder for more detailed technical information including Architecture, libraries used, SVG Maps generation and more.

 ## Screenshots

 Here's a gif recording of the home screen.
 As usual, the quality of the GIF is not really great.
 [Click here](https://youtu.be/h3p9_ntxgd4) for a better quality WEBM recording on YouTube.